 - A metro station.

 Not all of us are lucky enough to own/rent a car.
 Sometimes spouses share one vehicle, sometimes there’s no vehicle at all.
-The newly opened Doha Metro provides a perfect alternative.
+The amazing Qatar Metro provides a perfect alternative.
+There are currently 3 functioning lines, with more coming up in a few years’ time.
 So, if for any reason you’re not driving in Qatar, look for a place close to a metro station, or at least to a metro link bus!

 - Other places of interest.